 The formula for calculating EPS is as follows:

-Note that calculation of EPS does not normally use the EBITDA metric.
-EBITDA (sometimes EBIT) stands for earnings before interest, taxation, depreciation and amortisation and is a common substitute for ‘earnings’ in other contexts.
+We mention this because EBITDA is a common substitute for ‘earnings’ in other contexts.
 However, calculating a company’s EPS normally uses net income, which includes the costs listed above that the EBITDA metric discards.

-Basic EPS vs. Diluted EPS
+Basic EPS vs diluted EPS

 There are two types of EPS numbers that investors like to look at when analysing a company: basic EPS and diluted EPS.

 Basic EPS takes into account all shares currently outstanding, as per the formula above.

-However, diluted EPS also takes into account any shares that the company might have quarantined for items such as share options, warrants, or shares allocated to management or employees as part of their remuneration.
+Diluted EPS does the same but adds any shares that the company might have quarantined for items such as share options, warrants, or shares allocated to management or employees as part of their remuneration.

 As such, the diluted EPS metric will typically be lower than the basic EPS metric as a result of including these ‘unissued’ shares in the overall share count.
 Many investors prefer to use the ‘diluted EPS’ metric where applicable as it is more conservative and takes into account more potential outcomes.